arassi/shopify-backend/README.md

 npm install
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
+Then edit config.env file and specify values for PORT and MONGO_URI (for mongodb connection) Variables.
 That's it.
 You are ready to go.
 To execute this project just type:

 ```
 npm start